-The University houses three distinctive Colleges and one School: Chatham College for Women includes academic and co-curricular programs for undergraduate women and embodies the traditions and rituals of one of the nation's oldest residential colleges for women.
-The College for Graduate Studies offers women and men both masters and doctoral programs.
-Programs within the College for Graduate Studies include concentrations in art and architecture, business, counseling psychology, health sciences and nursing, teaching, and writing.
-The College for Continuing and Professional Studies provides online and hybrid undergraduate and graduate degree programs for women and men, certificate programs, and community programming.
-The School of Sustainability and the Environment, founded in 2010 after the gift of the 388-acre Eden Hall Campus, provides sustainable alternatives to today's regional, national and global social, economic, and environmental concerns.
+Since 2007, the University housed three distinctive Colleges and one School: Chatham College for Women included academic and co-curricular programs for undergraduate women and embodied the traditions and rituals of one of the nation's oldest residential colleges for women.
+The College for Graduate Studies offered women and men both masters and doctoral programs.
+Programs within the College for Graduate Studies included concentrations in art and architecture, business, counseling psychology, health sciences and nursing, teaching, and writing.
+The College for Continuing and Professional Studies provided online and hybrid undergraduate and graduate degree programs for women and men, certificate programs, and community programming.
+The Falk School of Sustainability, founded in 2010 after the gift of the 388-acre Eden Hall Campus, provides sustainable alternatives to today's regional, national and global social, economic, and environmental concerns.